What was the impact of the Battle of Jutland?

 In 1914 the Royal Navy was by far the most powerful navy in the world.
 The Royal Navy’s basic responsibilities included policing colonies and trade routes, defending coastlines and imposing blockades on hostile powers.

-READ ALSO: What is the ignition temperature of propane?
+READ ALSO: What are the types of digital wallets?

 How did the Battle of Jutland affect ww1?